An interview with Christopher Morahan

 MacCabe: Now, a relatively short period of time where I think that there’s five projects you do with Simon.
 And then, that’s it.
 Was that deliberate or did it just happen like that?

 CM: Just happened like that.
 I mean I certainly wasn’t in the position to say no if anybody had asked.
 But I think partly because the BBC changed, and I found myself fairly shortly after that making much less television.
 The organisation of television changed radically, and an intervening class of executives emerged, it became an organisation which wished to control – they didn’t trust the people to make the programmes they wanted.
 Maybe they found themselves in financial problems, I’ve no idea, they felt themselves besieged.
 So the stories within the BBC now of attempting to get projects approved is much more painful.
 I remember, this is an anecdote going back a long time, a long time ago that when I was Head of Plays, I remember, during one of those explorations of broadcasting, I forget whose it was, Marghanita Laski wanted to meet the Plays Department – the producers, and the Head of Department.
 We met in a room in the basement of Television Centre.
 I said a few words.
 And then I asked everybody – all the producers, about twelve of them – each one of them, to say something, and they did, and I was delighted, absolutely delighted.
 And it was a marvellous spectrum.
 Tony Garnett and Ken Trodd at one end and shall we say Cedric Messina on the other.
 Marvellous, a panoply of difference of opinions of what television drama should be.
 And I heard afterwards that Marghanita Laski said the plays department is out of control, because they were different from each other.
-And I have a feeling that some way or another during the last 20 years television became more and more driven by formulae of one form or another, and the relationship of writers to the BBC, except with honourable exceptions – the space that they’ve given Stephen Poliakoff and also Jimmy McGovern, a marvellous writer and a marvellous producer.
+And I have a feeling that some way or another during the last 20 years television became more and more driven by formulae of one form or another, and the relationship of writers to the BBC, except with honourable exceptions – t he space that they’ve given Stephen Poliakoff and also Jimmy McGovern, a marvellous writer and a marvellous producer.
 But generally, you know, people have been measuring people’s quality of writing by their ability to write hit six part serials or Dr Who.
 And the notion of a writer coming to them and saying – you know, like Alan Bennett – and saying look, I’ve got this little play about two old people, retired people in Morecambe.
 Did you ever see, there’s a lovely film that Stephen made called Sunset Across the Bay about these two old people.
 In a way a kind of portrait of Alan’s mother and father.
 And what happens is, the drama that happens is that the old man goes to the lavatory and dies, leaving the wife on the seafront.
 That’s the anecdote.
 And deeply human and humane.
-And I’m not sure whether television has lost its nerve, from that point of view.
+And I’m not sure whether television has lost its nerve, form that point of view.
 Maybe the audience too.